Kd0ve/Kd0ve.github.io/content/post/portswigger-day-one/index.md

 ---

-Today I'm making my first entry in what I hope will be a series of posts on my daily learning at Portswigger academy!
+Today I'm making my first entry in what I hope will be a series of posts on my daily learning at Portswigger Academy!
 Please let me know if you enjoyed this post, and without further ado, here are my notes for day one!

 ## Path Traversal
-Starting off I'm going down the server-side vulnerabilities path, which covers a variety of common server-side vulnerabilities.
+Starting off I'm going down the server-side vulnerabilities path, which covers a variety of common server-side exploits.

 Starting off, they went over path traversal, which essentially is a vulnerability that allows you to access different areas of the server than you otherwise should be able to.
 The example that Portswigger Academy gives is there being a path traversal exploit within the image viewing.

 This would look like `url-here.com/file?image=image.jpg`, where you can then put in something like `url-here.com/file?image=../../../etc/passwd`.
-The `../` is a valid file bath, and you would put it there 3 times to traverse the path `/var/www/site`.
+The `../` is a valid file path, and you would put it there 3 times to traverse the path `/var/www/site`.

 ---